TrueAbility/cybersecurity/PLAN.md

-# Xenon Cybersecurity Plan
+# TrueAbility Cybersecurity Plan

-*Updated December 31, 2022.*
+*Updated January 15th, 2024.*

 ## Schedule

-**This document is no longer maintained or reviewed.
-Xenon PortCos may fork and update as desired.**

 Once per year, these activities will be performed:
  * Review this plan and [our practices](PRACTICES.md).
 (CAIQ: GRM-04, GRM-09)